nicole-yoong/Portfolio/SQL_Performance_Tuning/Review.md

 ## Variable ##

-Aggregration always result in a large number of logical reads, causing the data retrieval to perform slowly.
-There are multiple ways to address the weakness, such as using variable to declare the aggregrated values.
+Following the earlier discussion on the performance issues of using aggregation, there are other methods we can use to enhance the perfomance, such as using variable.

 ```sql
 select orderid, unitprice, quantity,